 The display tends to confirm one's fears.
 One misses the surprises and sharp focus of the current Biennial's nested enclaves.
 Here, free-standing partitions, as in an art fair, add wall space to the long halls without structuring them.
 In this vast procession, the one or two works apiece gives no one a fair chance.

 Although only a fraction of the total, the treasure hunt hardly helps.
 Some artists thrive in context, but all too few.
 Nancy Drew, who recasts classics of Abstract Expressionism in felt and glitter, gets at last to stand near and even look like the real thing.
 (She could be daring Devorah Sperber, not in this show, to do so, too.)
 So, albeit in a different way, does Michael Dominick's radiator.
-Amy Kae's white scroll gains in resonance from the low relief of Egyptian art.
+Amy Kae's white scroll gains in resonance from the low relief of ancient Egypt.

 Others just cluster awkwardly by the elevators, however, or look lost in the past.
 When it comes to his transformation of abstract painting into oversized household objects, James Hyde works better in a big, private gallery than in this holding pen.
 The Auguste Rodin sculpture court brings out the worst in such artists as Patricia Cronin.
 Her funerary memorial shows her and her partner united at last in kitsch.